Yasser-Ashraf-Saleh/TowardsSpiralBrickColumnBuildingRobots/README.md

 ## Conclusion
 The findings confirm the viability of robotic automation in enhancing the construction process of spiral brick columns, promising significant advancements in construction automation.

+## How to Cite
+Please cite this work as follows:
+Ashraf, Y., Abdallah, A., Osman, A., Parque, V., & Assal, S. (Year).
+Towards Spiral Brick Column Building Robots.
+Proceedings of the 59th Annual SICE Conference 2020, pp.1448-1451.